prathameshbhangale/form-builder-01/README.md

 ## Features

-- Users can create forms with various field types.
+- Users can create forms with various field types using drag and drop funtionality.
 - Each form gets a unique URL for easy sharing.
 - Responses are stored and can be accessed later.